engity-com/bifroest/docs/reference/authorization/simple.md

 <<property("password", "Password", "../data-type.md#password", id_prefix="entry-", heading=4)>>
 Password (if user uses interactive or password authentication method) to be evaluated against.

+<<property("passwordFile", ref("File Path", "../data-type.md#file-path", ref("Password", "../data-type.md#password")), id_prefix="entry-", heading=4)>>
+Same as [`password`](#entry-property-password), but is receiving the value from this file.

+If both properties are defined and have values, [`password`](#entry-property-password) will be used.

+<<property("createPasswordFileIfAbsentOfType", "Password Type", "../data-type.md#password-type", id_prefix="entry-", heading=4)>>
+If this property is provided and [`passwordFile`](#entry-property-passwordFile) is defined, but does not exist, the file will be generated with a random password of this type.

+The result will be printed into the startup logs of Bifröst.

+This feature is usually only makes sense for cases where you want to create dummy configurations of Bifröst to demonstrate some functionality, like we're utilizing it in our demonstration configurations: [contrib/configurations/simple-inside-docker.yaml](<<asset_url("contrib/configurations/simple-inside-docker.yaml")>>).

 ## Context